 On January 1, 2008, the Company adopted the applicable provisions of SFAS No. 157, Fair Value Measurements ("SFAS 157"), which defines fair value, establishes a framework for measuring fair value and enhances disclosures about fair value measurements related to financial instruments.
 In December 2007, the FASB provided a one-year deferral of SFAS 157 for non-financial assets and non-financial liabilities, except those that are recognized or disclosed at fair value on a recurring basis, at least annually.
-Accordingly, the Company adopted SFAS 157 for non-financial assets and non-financial liabilities on January 1, 2009.
+Accordingly, the Company adopted SFAS 157 for non-financial assets and non-financial issets and non-financial issets and non-financial issets.

 During the six months ended June 30, 2009, the Company's financial instruments consisted of natural gas futures contracts, debt instruments, and its Series I warrants.
 The Company uses quoted forward price curves, discounted to reflect the time value of money, to value its natural gas futures contracts.
 The Company uses a Monte Carlo simulation model to value the Series I warrants, which requires the Company to make estimates regarding risk-free interest rates, the volatility of its stock price, and its anticipated dividend yield.
-The Company's futures contracts are recorded in accrued liabilities and other long-term liabilities and the Series I warrants are recorded in other long-term liabilities in the accompanying condensed consolidated balance sheet at June 30, 2009.
+The Company's futures contracts are recorded in accrued liabilities and other long-term liabilities in the accompanying condensed consolidated balance sheet at June 30, 2009.
 The fair market value of the Company's debt instruments approximated their carrying values at June 30, 2009.